Uniswap/docs/docs/contracts/v3/guides/flash-integrations/Inheritance-constructors.md

 In this guide, we will write a smart contract that calls `flash` on a V3 pool and swaps the full amount withdrawn of `token0` and `token1` in the corresponding pools with the same token pair - but different fee tiers.
 After the swap, the contract will pay back the first pool and transfer profits to the original calling address.

+The ability to make a profit comes from the difference in the price ratio between `token0` and `token1` in the different pools, not necessarily from the different fee tiers.
+While the fee tiers can affect the overall cost of the trade, the primary factor that allows for profitable swaps is the difference in price ratios.

+The contract is designed to withdraw tokens from a V3 pool, swap them in a different V3 pool with the same token pair but different price ratio and fee tier, and then pay back the original pool and transfer any profits to the calling address.
+By swapping the tokens in a different pool with a different price ratio, the contract is able to take advantage of the price difference and make a profit.

+The fees charged by the pools have an impact on the profitability of the trade.
+Lower fees can make it easier to profit from the trade because the price difference needed to cover the fees and still make a profit is smaller.
+However, other factors such as the amount of liquidity available in the pools, slippage, gas fees, and market volatility also play a role in determining the profitability of the trade.
+So while lower fees can make it easier to profit from a trade, it's not the only factor to consider.

+This code is intended to be just an example.
+For this reason, readers should do their own research to avoid losing their funds.

 ## Flash Transactions Overview

 Flash transactions are an approach to transferring tokens on Ethereum that transfer token balances _before_ the necessary conditions are met for those balances to be transferred.
 In the context of a swap, this would mean the output is sent from the swap before the input is received.